mathcrosp/snake/README.md

 Snake
 =====
 A simple Snake game for DOS written in TASM.
-Yes, it contains lots of bugs.

 How to build
 --------------
-You need `tasm` and `tlink` to build the game:
+You need a DOS machine with `tasm` and `tlink` to build the game:
 ```
+cd snake
 tasm snake.asm
 tlink /t /x snake.obj
 ```